 Smith's "Medicare 101" hour-long Zoom webinars focus on the Medicare basics.
 Attendees learn about Medicare Part A, Part B, and the Part D prescription plan.
 Smith also discusses the Medicare Advantage Plans, supplement plans, deductibles, co-shares, co-pays, and other terms and information new Medicare members need to know.

 She encourages seniors to think about their current health care situation but to plan the best they can for what that will look like 5 to 20 years from now.
 Ultimately, that's where the greatest costs come into play.

 "So many people choose their plan based on how they feel today and don't think about health issues that could come up.
 However, with my experience as a senior advocate, volunteering with Methodist Hospital and working with seniors outside of the insurance industry, I can see a bigger picture.
 I always tell people let's not make the decision based on today, but let's look at what could happen when you're 75 or 85 and make decisions based on that."

 Smith also warns seniors to be cautious of unfamiliar companies calling or emailing asking for financial information or trying to sell Medicare insurance.
 Senior citizens are often victims of various scams, with false Medicare insurance being one of the largest.

-In addition to Smith’s “Medicare 101” webinars, she also hosts “Aging with Dignity” which covers areas on final wishes such as the kinds of legal documents to have in place prior to passing such as wills and medical decisions, along with how to document other important decisions such as what age to relinquish your car keys, aging at home or in an assisted living facility, guardianship, etc.
+In addition to Smith's "Medicare 101" webinars, she also hosts "Aging with Dignity," which covers areas on final wishes such as the kinds of legal documents to have in place prior to passing like wills and medical decisions, along with how to document other important decisions, such as what age to relinquish your car keys, aging at home or in an assisted living facility, guardianship, etc.

 Since these conversations and decisions can be hard, Smith says she puts a positive spin on things.